- 2-Day tour of Phillip Island and Wilsons Promontory National Park

 On arriving at Phillip Island, visit the Koala Conservation Centre to see the adorable (yet sleepy!) koalas.
 Then at Cape Woolamai, take off your shoes, feel the sand between your toes and perhaps take a quick swim.
 Next its Churchill Island, connected by bridge to Phillip Island and steeped in history.
 The island is a working farm that continues to honor the traditions of a bygone era.
 Wander around the old homestead, visit the blacksmith and watch a sheep-shearing demonstration.

 Delight in watching the playful seals that gather at Seal Rocks, before experiencing the highlight of the day, the Penguin Parade.
+Settle in to a specially designed observation boardwalk and witness hundreds of little penguins swim up out of the water and waddle across the sand and bush to their burrows.

 Accommodation: The Island Accommodation